 - Miami-Dade's largest municipalities must play a complementary role to the County's in programmatic and capital support for their cultural groups, facilities and projects.
-The Department is continuing to work with the Miami, Miami Beach, Aventura, Hialeah and Coral Gables cultural advisory boards on a number of joint projects including assessments of municipal cultural facilities' needs, and with the Cities of Miami and Miami Beach on the economic impact of the arts within their boundaries.
-Municipalities are also coordinating with the Department on designing and implementing their own municipal public art programs, and developing their own processes to engage pools of local visual artists in the public art process. - The State's budget for arts groups throughout Florida is \$21.25 million, only 50% of the highest State funding level of more than \$43 million in FY 2014-15.
+The Department is continuing to work with the Miami, Miami Beach, Aventura, Hialeah and Coral Gables cultural advisory boards on a number of joint projects including assessments of municipal cultural facilities' needs, and with the City of Miami Beach on the economic impact of the arts within its boundaries.
+Municipalities are also coordinating with the Department on designing and implementing their own municipal public art programs and developing their own processes to engage pools of local visual artists in the public art process. - The State's budget for arts groups throughout Florida is \$26.7 million, only 60% of the highest State funding level of more than \$43 million in FY 2014-15.
 Historically, more than 100 Miami-Dade organizations compete successfully each year, garnering approximately 25% of the total state funding available.
-The impact on Miami-Dade cultural groups of this State funding is critical to their survival.

-The FY 2020-21 budget for the National Endowment for the Arts (NEA) of \$167.5 million constitutes a modest increase in funding for the agency.
-It is far short of this agency's peak "historical" funding level nearly 30 years ago (in 1992) of \$176 million.
-Disciplinebased grants and most individual artists fellowships still remain eliminated from NEA grantsmaking.

-3. Build the next generation of cultural facilities to engage all communities, operate these facilities to maximize the return on these investments and provide our neighborhoods with equitable access to the arts, and energize publicly constructed facilities with excellent public art for all

-- More than \$452 million in cultural facilities' capital development/improvement projects included in the GOB program are currently being completed; managing and implementing these projects in a timely and effective way is critical in order to accommodate the growth and artistic excellence of Miami-Dade's cultural organizations and to remain competitive within the region. - The Department is working to ensure the programmatic and operational viability of cultural facilities completed and currently under development. - It is essential to secure sufficient annual County funding to operate the African Heritage Cultural Arts Center, Joseph Caleb Auditorium, Miami-Dade County Auditorium and South Miami-Dade Cultural Arts Center optimally, and to complete the assessment of and resources to staff, manage, program and market these facilities. - The Art in Public Places program must continue to deploy resources, systems and procedures to: sustain the commissioning and acquisition of significant new works of art that enhance the quality publicly constructed and/or owned buildings and structures; provide for the appraisal, care, maintenance and management of the County's art collection; and promote and educate the general public with regard to this valuable. internationally award-winning community asset.
+The impact on Miami-Dade cultural groups of this State funding is critical to their survival. - The FY 2021 budget appropriation for the National Endowment for the Arts is \$167.5 million.
+In recognition of critical role of the arts in rebuilding the national economy, the President's FY 2022 budget proposes an increase to \$201 million.
+Discipline-based grants and individual artists grants remain eliminated from NEA grantsmaking. - 3.
+Build the next generation of cultural facilities to engage all communities, operate these facilities to maximize the return on these investments and provide our neighborhoods with equitable access to the arts, and energize publicly constructed facilities with excellent public art for all - More than \$452 million in cultural facilities' capital development/improvement projects included in the GOB program are currently being completed; managing and implementing these projects in a timely and effective way is critical in order to accommodate the growth and artistic excellence of Miami-Dade's cultural organizations and to remain competitive within the region. - The Department is working to ensure the programmatic and operational viability of cultural facilities completed and currently under development. - It is essential to secure sufficient annual County funding to operate the African Heritage Cultural Arts Center, Joseph Caleb Auditorium, Miami-Dade County Auditorium and South Miami-Dade Cultural Arts Center optimally, and to complete the assessment of and resources to staff, manage, program and market these facilities. - The Art in Public Places program must continue to deploy resources, systems and procedures to: sustain the commissioning and acquisition of significant new works of art that enhance the quality publicly constructed and/or owned buildings and structures;

+provide for the appraisal, care, maintenance and management of the County's art collection; and promote and educate the general public with regard to this valuable, internationally award-winning community asset.